Chelsea ask for FA Cup quarter-final clash with Middlesbrough to be played behind closed doors due to ticke...

 Chelsea have requested that their FA Cup quarter-final clash with Middlesbrough take place behind closed doors in order to uphold the “sporting integrity” of the competition, with the Blues being prevented from selling tickets to their fans.

-As a result of sanctions imposed on club owner Roman Abramovich by the UK government, the Premier League outfit are banned from generating funds of any kind that could benefit a Russian billionaire.
+As a result of sanctions imposed on club owner Roman Abramovich by the UK government, the Premier League outfit are banned from generating funds of any kind that could benefit the Russian billionaire.

-That means tickets cannot be sold to any supporters hoping to make a trip to the Riverside Stadium on Saturday, with Chelsea of the opinion that a playing field should be levelled as home followers are also locked out.
+That means tickets cannot be sold to any supporters hoping to make the trip to the Riverside Stadium on Saturday, with Chelsea of the opinion that the playing field should be levelled as home followers are also locked out.

 Editors' Picks